stefanwalther/sense-go/README.md

 # sense-go

-> Library to easily handle validation, deployment, packaging and testing web projects (e.g. Mashups for Qlik Sense or Qlik Sense Visualization Extensions).
+> Library to easily handle validation, deployment, packaging and testing web projects (e.g. Mashups for Qlik Sense, Qlik Sense Visualization Extensions or basically any other project ...).

 **Note: This library is in development and not ready to use, yet**